WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 ## Stuff done after 4/25

-Test push with GitHub Desktop

 # Correct DockerHub Link (from feedback on Porject 4)
   https://hub.docker.com/r/acrafton21/crafton-ceg3120

 To build the image, In a directory with my Dockerfile and angular-site, I did `docker build -t imageName .`

- MEDIUM works, the problem was creating the dockerfile outside angular-site!

 # How to push image to DockerHub